 Generally, there are two best ways for getting around in Hokkaido; either by self-driving or relying on public transport (bus or railway).
-If you are love to travel at your own pace or traveling in a group especially with kids and the elderly, consider for self-driving in Hokkaido.
-The charming Hokkaido is best for having road adventure and plan for self-driving itinerary.
+If you love to travel at your own pace or travel in a group, especially with kids and the elderly, consider self-driving in Hokkaido.
+The charming Hokkaido is best for having road adventures and plan for self-driving itinerary.
 But there are various rental car companies in Japan.
 Make sure to compare various rental cars to get the best deal from RentalCars.com.

-We did not go for the self-driving option as we were traveling in two people only.
+We did not go for the self-driving option as we were traveling with two people only.
 So we opted to travel to Hokkaido by using public transport.
 If you are planning for a long travel journey like us, we highly recommended get the JR Hokkaido Rail Pass.
-Choose from the consecutive 3-Days, 5-Days, 7-Days or flexible 4-Days for traveling around in Hokkaido.
-This pass can be purchase by foreign visitors (Check out for detail) and required to exchange for actual ticket in JR Station in Hokkaido.
-Remember to reserve your seat with free by using the JR Hokkaido Pass.
+Choose from consecutive 3-Days, 5-Days, 7-Days, or flexible 4-Days for traveling around Hokkaido.
+This pass can be purchased by foreign visitors (Check out for detail) and is required to exchange for an actual ticket at JR Station in Hokkaido.
+Remember to reserve your seat for free by using the JR Hokkaido Pass.

 Save with JR Pass if you’re traveling from Tokyo to Hakodate by Shinkansen: